begabba/docs-comers/docs/troubleshooting.md

 > "ScriptError: We're sorry, a server error occurred while reading from storage.
   Error code PERMISSION_DENIED."

-In some edge cases, features in in the Ängsbacka menu doesn't work.
-The problem occurs when the user is logged in to multiple accounts, where both accounts has access to the current Spreadsheet, and runs a script that tries to access another Spreadsheet.
-The script don't know which account is used.
-This results in a crash and often looks like a white window.

-A temporary solution is to open the Spreadsheet in a [incognito window](https://support.google.com/chrome/answer/95464?hl=en&co=GENIE.Platform%3DDesktop).

-This is a known by Google but at the time of writing the only solution is:

-* Remove permission in the Spreadsheet for one of the accounts.
+This is a bug in Google Sheet that occurs when user is logged in to multiple accounts.
+The code runs as the _default account_ (first), not the active account, which results in PERMISSION_DENIED.
+Google has been aware of this bug since November, 2017 and still hasn’t fixed it so it’s best to plan on working around this issue for the time being.
+While there is not great solution, there are a few options:

-* Logout of all accounts and log in as one of the users.
+1. Log out of all accounts and log in with the angsbacka.se account first.
+This is the most reliable long term solution.
+2. Use an incognito / private window.
+An incognito window is logged out of all accounts by default so logging in with the work account will cause it to be the only logged in account.
+This is great for a quick fix, but logging in multiple times can be cumbersome.
+3. Use a seperate browser for different accounts.
+This is a variation of #2.
+By devoting an entire browser to work and another to personal accounts it avoids this problem and because the session isn’t in an incognito / private window you can stay logged in over time.

 ## New bookings isn't shown in COMERS OVERVIEW?
 Normally new bookings should show up in COMERS OVERVIEW within 10 minutes.
 If it's been more than a day since last update I suggest you follow this guide.